nawabrahbar/online-voting-system/README.md

 ## Getting Started

-- Clone the repository to your local machine using git clone <b>https://github.com/nawabrahbar/library-management.git</b>
+- Clone the repository to your local machine using <b>git clone https://github.com/nawabrahbar/library-management.git</b>
 - Navigate to the project directory using <b>cd library-management</b>
 - Build the project using <b>mvn clean install</b>
 - Start the server using <b>mvn spring-boot:run</b>